 Sounds obvious, but you need to be clear on what you want your next car to do.

 Tow a caravan?
-Then it needs a large engine and should possibly be a four-wheel drive.
+Then the car needs a large engine and should possibly be a four-wheel drive.

 Sticking to local journeys and commutes?
-Then a small hatchback will do.
+Then a small hatchback might be enough.

-This is rapidly becoming the most important and sometimes difficult question to answer.
+This is rapidly becoming the most important question to answer.
 The UK has committed to end the sale of new petrol and diesel cars by 2030.

 What about image?

-Even though we like to think we’d only buy a car for sensible, practical and financial reasons, actually what the car looks like and the badge on the front says a lot about us and is often a vitally important part of the decision-making process.
-It is all about credibility and some cars have it, whilst others don’t.
+Even though we like to think we’d only buy a car for sensible, practical and financial reasons, what the car looks like and the badge on the front is often a vitally important part of the decision-making process.
+It's all about credibility and some cars have it, whilst others don’t.